ml6team/fondant/examples/components/single_node/README.md

 This folder contains an example script showcasing data loading with Express on a single node.
 Make sure to install express with the `poetry install` command from the root of the repository.

-# Current supported framework
+# Current supported frameworks

-* Huffingface datasets
+* Huggingface datasets
 * Pandas